 Why is this good for you?
 As Google is officially a verb now meaning ‘to search’, it is not surprising that Google will do everything in its power to get your books to the top of the search results.
 This includes keywords and full text searching: if you have characters with a special name or are writing about a niche topic, chances are that readers will find your book.
 Win-win.

-3. Google might discount your books, but still pays you based on the list price
+3. Google might discount your books, but still pays you based on the listed price

 Most retailers have the right to discount your book as they please, and Google is not an exception.
 As for everything, there are good and bad sides to this.
 Discounting your book may set off Amazon’s price matching system, which means your books will be discounted there as well.
 On the other hand, though, Google Play will still pay you based on the list price.